DATES AND TIMINGS

-This training will take place on Zoom and over three half days (09.30 -12.30) and you need to attend all sessions of the same course.
+This training will take place on Zoom and over two half days (10.00–13.00) and you need to attend both days of the same course.
 We will send out the Zoom link with the joining instructions before the first session.
-All sessions will include real life examples, practical tools, and opportunities to practice challenging conversations.
-There will be space to reflect on this work between sessions with the wider board.

 WHO RUNS IT?